cocoppang/YCSB/kvtracer/README.md

 The final traces are in `tracea_load.txt` (for loading data) and `tracea_run.txt` (for operations).
 You can merge them into one trace.

+# thkim
+In order to install YCSB, java should be installed in your machine.

+$> sudo apt-get install maven default-jre default-jdk